microsoft/ComplianceCxE/docs/jumpstarts.md

 ## How can I get started?

-Choose an available guide and follow the how-to to implement within your own environment.
+Choose an available guide and follow the how-to steps to implement within your own environment.

 ## Can I contribute to Jump Start guides?